 Designed a series of poetry cards and printed ephemera

-Rich Wife reviewed by Elizabeth Sylvia on Plume
+Rich Wife reviewed by Elizabeth Sylvia in Plume

-Rich Wife reviewed by Kent Shaw at Kalliope
+Rich Wife reviewed by Kent Shaw in Kalliope

 Upcoming

-Reading at Neon Night Mic, Wednesday, September 2nd @ The Whistler, 2421 N. Milwaukee Ave.
-Chicago 6-8 pm
+Reading at Neon Night Mic, Wednesday, September 2nd at The Whistler, Chicago

 Translating Rich Wife into Spanish